-For named LLM (Professional Master's degree) purposes, students must select and complete four courses or their equivalent and complete a research project comprising four research tasks.
+For named LLM (Professional Master's degree) purposes, students must select and complete four courses or their equivalent and complete four research tasks.
 Full-time students are expected to complete the requirements within an academic year (February to November or July to June), and part-time students are expected to complete the requirements within two years.